akalenuk/fakelisp/README.md

     [24, 42]

 Yes, you do have to enclose every list element in a bracket.
-More brackets, isn't it wonderful!
+More brackets - more fun!

 And you can only use one letter identifiers without further declarations.
 But who needs all that monstrous naming anyway.

 Otherwise, it is a perfect lisp inside Python.
-It looks like lisp, it works like lisp, so by duck typing principle it is lisp.
+It looks like lisp, it works like lisp, so by duck typing principle, it is lisp.
 It has no dependencies, doesn't use "eval" and the core code is only a hundred lines including license!

 But seriously, it is fake after all.
 If you are looking for a lisp implementation in Python, see http://norvig.com/lispy.html